 \parbf{\ref{ex:star-shaped-disc}.} The solutions of these exercises are built on the following general construction known as the \emph{Moser trick}.

-Suppose that $\vec u_t$ is a smooth time-dependent vector field on a plane.
+Suppose $\vec u_t$ is a smooth time-dependent vector field on a plane.
 Consider the ordinary differential equation $x'(t)=\vec u_t(x(t))$.
 Consider the map $\iota\:x(0)\mapsto x(1)$ where $t\mapsto x(t)$ is a solution of the equation.
 The map $\iota$ is called the \emph{flow} of the vector field $\vec u_t$ for the time interval $[0,1]$.
-Observe that according to \ref{thm:ODE} the map $\iota$ is smooth in its domain of definition.
-Moreover the same holds for its inverse $\iota^{-1}$; indeed, $\iota^{-1}$ is the flow of the vector field $-\vec u_{1-t}$.
+By \ref{thm:ODE}, the map $\iota$ is smooth in its domain of definition.
+Moreover, the same holds for its inverse $\iota^{-1}$; indeed, $\iota^{-1}$ is the flow of the vector field $-\vec u_{1-t}$.
 That is, $\iota$ is a diffeomorphism from its domain of definition to its image.

-Therefore, in order to construct a diffeomorphism from one open subset of the plane to another it is sufficient to construct a smooth vector field such that its flow maps one set to the other; such a map is automatically a diffeomorphism.
+Therefore, to construct a diffeomorphism from one open subset of the plane to another, it is sufficient to construct a smooth vector field such that its flow maps one set to the other; such a map is automatically a diffeomorphism.